Progress Reports

 In 2004 a separate work experience project was also organised for a group of ‘Travel & Tourism in Action’ students from Bournemouth & Poole College of Higher Education., based around the Bourne Valley Greenway.
 The Greenway has also featured in a booklet produced by ITV's Britain on the Move campaign & South West Tourism.
 25 Scenic Short Walks Guide 2005/2006 can be ordered free of charge from www.naturesouthwest.co.uk.

-• CIRIA1 Sustainable Drainage News July 2003 (available as pdf from this link).
+• CIRIA1 Sustainable Drainage News July 2003 (available as pdf).

-• Oil Care Campaign Newsletter, February 2004 (available as pdf from this link).
+• Oil Care Campaign Newsletter, February 2004 (available as pdf).

-• IWA2 Diffuse Pollution Group Newsletter July 2004 (available as pdf from this link - see page 19).
+• IWA2 Diffuse Pollution Group Newsletter July 2004 (available as pdf - see page 19).

-• Local Government Association (LGA) Water Management Vision and Case Studies document, October 2005 (available as pdf from this link, see page 4).
+• Local Government Association (LGA) Water Management Vision and Case Studies document, October 2005 (available as pdf, see page 4).

 In October 2004 a researcher from the Public Affairs Unit of the UK Office of the European Parliament in London made contact with us.
 They were attracted to our projects in a search for a 'significant story' that demonstrates how European environmental legislation is enacted on the ground, making a difference to people and places.
 The relevant legislation in this case is the European Bathing Waters Directive, and our projects featured in the Public Affairs Unit's information campaign.